MarcoFidelVasquezRivera/image-segmentation/README.md

 In this project I create an image segmentation model by implementing the U-Net architecture.

-The data used to train the model was obtaines from [kaggle] (https://www.kaggle.com/datasets/franciscoescobar/satellite-images-of-water-bodies).
+The data used to train the model was obtaines from [kaggle](https://www.kaggle.com/datasets/franciscoescobar/satellite-images-of-water-bodies).

 The model achieved the following metrics.